The controllers contain an internal DHCP server. This server is typically used in branch offices that do not already have a DHCP server.

 the management interface IP address of the controller, such as local subnet broadcast, Domain Name System (DNS), or priming.

-An internal DHCP server pool only serves the wireless clients of that controller, not clients of other controllers.
 Also, an internal DHCP server can serve only wireless clients, not wired clients.

 resolve any IP address conflicts, clients must release their existing IP address and request a new one.
-Wired guest clients

-are always on a Layer 2 network connected to a local or foreign controller.
+Wired guest clients are always on a Layer 2 network connected to a local or foreign controller.